On the Support of a hypoelliptic diffusion on the Heisenberg group: Introduction

+Note that the hypoelliptic Brownian motion $g_{t}$ can be viewed as an $\R^{3}$-valued stochastic process.
+This is not a Gaussian process and it satisfies the stochastic differential equation

-where the closure is taken in the uniform topology in $W_0^d$.
-Stroock-Varadhan support Theorem \ref{e.support} was first proven in \cite{StroockVaradhan1972} under the assumption that $\sigma$ is of class $\mathcal{C}^2$ in space and $\mathcal{C}^1$ in time, bounded together with its partial derivatives of order one and two, and $b$ is globally Lipschitz and bounded.
-A different proof, under the same assumption on $\sigma$ and $b$, can also be found in \cite{MilletSanzSole1994a}.
-In a series of papers by Gy\"{o}ngy \cite{Gyongy1988, Gyongy1988b, Gyongy1994}, and by Gy\"{o}ngy-Pr\"{o}hle \cite{GyongyProhle1990} a stochastic differential equation driven by a continuous semimartingale is considered, and a support theorem like \ref{e.support} is proven under the assumption that $\sigma$ and $b$ have linear growth, and the derivatives of $\sigma$ are bounded.
-A support theorem is proven for diffusion processes on Hilbert spaces in \cite{Aida1990} and \cite{Gyongy1989}.
+Stroock-Varadhan original support theorem \eqref{e.support} was proven under the assumption that $\sigma$ is $C^{2}$ in space and $C^{1}$ in time, bounded together with its partial derivatives of order one and two, and $b$ is globally Lipschitz and bounded.
+In a series of papers by Gy\"{o}ngy \cite{Gyongy1988, Gyongy1988b, Gyongy1994}, and by Gy\"{o}ngy-Pr\"{o}hle \cite{GyongyProhle1990} \eqref{e.support} is proven for processes driven by continuous semi-martingales under milder assumptions on $\sigma$ and $b$.
+In particular, \eqref{e.support} for the law of $\{g_{t}\}_{0\leqslant t \leqslant 1}$ with respect to the uniform norm $\max_{0\leqslant t \leqslant 1} \vert \gamma (t) \vert_{\R^{3}}$ on $W_{0} ( \R^{3})$ follows from \cite[Theorem 3.1]{GyongyProhle1990}.
+Moreover, \eqref{e.support} for the hypoelliptic Brownian motion can also be proven by rough path theory and continuity of the Lyons-It\^o map, that is, the solution map of a rough differential equation \cite[Section 10.3, Section 13.7]{FrizVictoirBook}.
+In the current paper we prove \eqref{e.support} for the hypoelliptic Brownian motion on the Heisenberg group.
+Differently from \cite{GyongyProhle1990}, we replace the Euclidean norm in $\R^{3}$ by the control norm $d_{c}$, which is a more natural norm and it is consistent with the geometry of the Heisenberg group.
+Our proof does not rely on rough path theory and it is based on a time change argument.

+We mention that \eqref{e.support} for diffusion processes on Hilbert spaces is proven in \cite{Aida1990, Gyongy1989}.
 We also mention that in \cite{LedouxQianZhang2002} a rough paths approach is used, and a support theorem in the $p$-variational topology is proven.

-One can ask under what condition the closure in \ref{e.support} coincides with the whole path space $W_0^d$.
+One can ask under what condition the closure in \eqref{e.support} coincides with the whole path space $W_{0}(\R^{d})$.
 This question has been addressed in \cite{Kunita1978}, where the author gives nearly necessary and sufficient conditions for